When my daughter was born, our exercise was simply walking around the neighborhood as a family. Not the best, but it was a start!

 We want her self-image to become associated with enjoying doing physical activity outdoors.

 We’ve made some changes to our lives recently because we want health, family, and faith to be the center of our lives.
 I left an overbearing job that left little time for life.
 And, we are now actively talking about moving to a place where living a healthy lifestyle is a priority.
-We talk, as a family, through these decisions impact what we value in life.
+We talk, as a family, through these decisions because they impact what we value in life.

 I look forward to the day when my daughter and I can competitively play tennis or some other sport.
 Until then, we make sure that our family exercise is fun for all ages.
 We often play by rules made up by our daughter.
 It’s fun to watch the joy on her face as she crosses the finish line ahead of me, even if she did have a wee bit of a head start.